ThreeWiseMen/strawberry_cough/README.md

 Strawberry Cough
 ================

-Strawberry Cough lets you access your Rails 3 routes from your JavaScripts.
+Strawberry Cough lets you access your Rails 3 routes in your JavaScripts.

 Example
 -------